dekorateio/dekorate/site/getting-started/index.md

     COPY target/*.jar kubernetes-example.jar
     CMD java ${JAVA_OPTS} -jar kubernetes-example.jar

-If such a Dockerfile is present in the module root it will be detected and used by dekorate, when specifying the option `-Ddekoreate.deploy=true`.
+If such a Dockerfile is present in the module root it will be detected and used by dekorate, when specifying the option `-Ddekorate.deploy=true`.

 #### On Openshift using binary builds